ArtRank Logo

 4Kennedy Yanko

 Solo exhibition at the Museum of Contemporary Art Detroit (MOCAD) in 2024.
-Known for her innovative use of found materials and abstract forms.
+This signals growing institutional recognition and validation of her artistic practice.

 5Emmanuel Taku